jojoduquartier/MMM-RAIN-RADAR/README.md

 		legend: 1,
 		legendMin: 0, //set legend to 1 if you want legendMin to show
 		animate: 1,
+		updateOnWarning: 1, // 1: after updateInterval, weather warnings for your US states will be used to determine if module should be hidden.
+0 module is perpertually displayed
+		updateInterval: 5 * 60 * 1000, // number of milliseconds. change 5 to 60 and it will update each 10 minutes
 	}

 ## Future Updates
-* Use US Weather warnings to hide/show radar
+* ~~Use US Weather warnings to hide/show radar~~ Done
-* Directly get lat and lon and set as default
+* ~~Directly get lat and lon and set as default~~ Please Provide Lat and Lon
+* Provide a list of precipitation related warnings so that module is update accordignly

 ## Acknowledgment
 Special thanks to: